MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-customer.md

 ## Payment days

-This template synchronizes payment days reference data, for both customers and vendors, between Finance and Operations and Customer Engagement.
+This template synchronizes payment days reference data, for both customers and vendors, between Finance and Operations and other Dynamics 365 apps.

 <!-- ![](media/dual-write-payment-days.png) -->